DataONEorg/dataone-web/README_content-editors.md

 ## FAQ & Troubleshooting

-### Q: The time that's displaying for a webinar is different from the time that I entered in Forestry!
+### Problem: The time that's displaying for a webinar is different from the time that I entered in Forestry!

-***A:*** Enter the time that the event occurs *in your current time zone*.
+**Solution:** Enter the time that the event occurs *in your current time zone*.
 See the section "Entering webinar time in forestry" section, above.
 If you're still getting the incorrect time and you're using a VPN, check whether entering the time in your VPN's location fixes it.

+### Problem: I created a new page and it's not showing up on the website

+**Solution:**
+- Check that that page is not a draft
+- Check that the date of the page is not set to the future